chanzuckerberg/single-cell-curation/schema/3.1.0/schema.md

     <tr>
       <th>Value</th>
         <td>
-          <code>str</code>. cellxgene runs a heuristic to detect the approximate distribution of the data in X so that it can accurately calculate statistical properties of the data.
+          <code>str</code>.
+CELLxGENE Discover runs a heuristic to detect the approximate distribution of the data in X so that it can accurately calculate statistical properties of the data.
 This field enables the curator to override this heuristic and specify the data distribution explicitly.
 The value MUST be <code>"count"</code> (for data whose distributions are best approximated by counting distributions like Poisson, Binomial, or Negative Binomial) or <code>"normal"</code> (for data whose distributions are best approximated by the Gaussian distribution.)
         </td>
     </tr>
 </tbody></table>